 If you have a significant other or kids around, get them to help you!
 Even if it is as simple as having them pick up their own mess or tackle one chore per room, that’s one less thing you have to do.

 For your safety and well-being, make sure to crack a window while cleaning.
 It will let the fresh spring air into your home and get rid of out fumes from your cleaning supplies.

 Don’t waste time doing the same job twice.
-While cleaning light fixtures and fans, dust and debris will fall to the floor and on furniture below.
-Dust and vacuum lower items last in order to catch anything that has fallen from items up high.
+While cleaning light fixtures and fans, dust, and debris will fall to the floor and on the furniture below.
+Dust and vacuum lower items last to catch anything that has fallen from items up high.

 11. Clean or replace your doormat